natespencer28/CIS-Benchmark-Validation/CIS_Microsoft_365_Foundations_Benchmark_v6.0.0 /1.1.2 Ensure two emergency access accounts have been defined/Description.md

 organization may experience a significant loss in its ability to provide support, lose insight into its security posture, and potentially suffer financial losses.

-Example:
-Enforcing this control reduces the attack surface by preventing compromised hybrid accounts from escalating privileges into the cloud environment.

-Evidence: (CIS_Microsoft_365_Foundations_Benchmark_v6.0.0 /1.1.1 Ensure Administrative accounts are cloud-only/Evidence.md)